weaveworks-experiments/fleeet/docs/rfc/001-rollouts-architecture.md

 Bootstrap modules do not need to be proxied, because they will expand to Flux primitives in the control plane, to be applied remotely -- that is the essential difference between bootstrap modules and modules.

+## New design

+Rollouts require a mechanism for atomically updating from the old module spec to the new module spec, for a cluster at a time.
+There is already a place in which module assignments for a cluster are effectively recorded: the `RemoteAssemblage` type.
+To implement rollouts, the module controller can update assemblages incrementally.

+### BootstrapModules and rollouts

-This means that unlike modules, there is no place for sync specs to be updated incrementally.
-To fix this, a new type is introduced:
+As the previous section explained, there is no analogue to `RemoteAssemblage` for `BootstrapModule`.
+This means that unlike modules, there is no place for a bootstrap module to be updated incrementally.
+To fix this, a new type is introduced (and names shuffled to be more appropriate):

 ```
                                                                   │ │